 How to Process Ingredients for Carp Bait

-Learning how to process carp bait ingredients is not about turning everything into powder, boiling every raw material, or adding another complicated treatment to the bait-making process.
+Learning how to process carp bait ingredients is not about turning every ingredient into fine powder, boiling every raw material or adding complicated treatment steps just because they sound advanced.

 Put each ingredient into the physical or chemical form that best suits the job you want it to perform.

-Others need grinding, sieving, hydration, cooking, drying, fermentation or targeted enzyme treatment before they are suitable for the job.
+Some ingredients are already ready to use.
+Others need grinding, crushing, sieving, hydration, cooking, draining, surface drying, fermentation or targeted enzyme treatment before they make sense in a finished bait.

-The mistake is assuming that every ingredient benefits from more processing.
+The mistake is assuming that more processing automatically means better bait.

-A coarse birdfood can lose much of its physical value if it is milled into flour.
+A coarse birdfood may lose much of its physical value if it is milled into flour.
 A raw legume may need proper treatment before it belongs in a feeding bait.
 A damp nut meal can upset the moisture balance of a boilie mix.
-A specialist enzyme can do almost nothing if it is added without the correct substrate, water, pH, temperature and reaction time.
+A specialist enzyme can do very little if it is added without the correct substrate, moisture, pH, temperature and reaction time.

-Good processing is therefore not a separate stage from bait design.
+Good processing is not separate from bait design.

 It is part of bait design.